 8.2.8 Drain tile outlets discharging into a sump should be located as far from the pump as possible so as to minimize effect of turbulence and air entrainment.

-Fig 2.
-Typical Drainage Pump Installation
+Fig. 2 Typical Drainage Pump Installation

-Fig 3.
-Recommended Sump Clearances
+Fig. 3 Recommended Sump Clearances

 9 PUMPS

 The selection of the appropriate pump depends on factors such as the depth of the sump or tank, required flow rate, power source availability, and specific farm drainage needs.
 It's essential to choose a pump that matches the intended application to ensure efficient water lifting and optimal agricultural productivity.
 For lifting farm drainage water from a sump or tank, several types of pumps can be used, depending on the specific requirements and conditions of the farm.
-Here are some common pumps used for this purpose:
+Here are some common pumps used for this purpose.

-9.1 Submersible Pumps:
+9.1 Submersible Pumps

 Submersible pumps are designed to be submerged in water and are ideal for lifting water from sumps or tanks.
 They are efficient and require minimal priming.
 Submersible pumps are commonly used in both agricultural and domestic applications.
 For selection, installation of submersible pumps, guidance can be taken from IS 14536 and IS 8034.

-9.2 Centrifugal Pumps:
+9.2 Centrifugal Pumps

 Centrifugal pumps are widely used in agriculture for various purposes, including lifting water from sumps and tanks.
 They work by converting rotational energy from a motor into kinetic energy to move water.

-9.3 Diaphragm Pumps:
+9.3 Diaphragm Pumps

 Diaphragm pumps use a flexible diaphragm to move water, making them suitable for lifting water with solids or chemicals from sumps or tanks.
 They can handle some level of debris without clogging.

-9.4 Self-Priming Pumps:
+9.4 Self-Priming Pumps

 Self-priming pumps are capable of drawing water into the pump casing without the need for external priming.
 They are ideal for applications where the pump may be above the water level, such as lifting water from a shallow sump or tank.

-9.5 Diesel Engine Pumps:
+9.5 Diesel Engine Pumps

 Diesel engine pumps are used in areas without access to electricity.
 They can provide significant water flow rates and are suitable for lifting water from sumps or tanks in remote locations.

-9.6 Solar-Powered Pumps:
+9.6 Solar-Powered Pumps

 Solar-powered pumps are increasingly popular for their renewable energy source.
-They can be used to lift water from sumps or tanks, especially in areas with ample sunlight and a need for sustainable solutions. [see IS 17018 (Part 1)]
+They can be used to lift water from sumps or tanks, especially in areas with ample sunlight and a need for sustainable solutions [see IS 17018 (Part 1)].

 10 POWER SOURCE

 10.1 Driving units for pump may be electric motors, diesel, petrol or gas fueled engines.
 Electric motors provide an economical installation when an adequate and reliable source of electric power is available close to the site at reasonable cost.
 Internal combustion engines should be used when the source of electric power is not reliable or is too costly.
-‘Use of alternate sources of energy like wind mills and solar energy should be considered wherever feasible.
+Use of alternate sources of energy like wind mills and solar energy should be considered wherever feasible.

 10.2 Electric power is convenient for pump drainage operation and easily adapted to automatic operation.
 Motors and controls should conform to requirements of the relevant Indian Standards.